abingdonpta/abingdonpta/content/roles.md

 ### 🍅 Garden Coordinator

-Abingdon Elementary has a garden along the southwest side of the school building.
+Abingdon Elementary has a garden in the front of the building, to the right of the main entrance.
+(The garden is sometimes called an "outdoor classroom.")
 The goal of the garden is to enrich students' and families' knowledge of environmental sustainability and to be good stewards of our Earth, while providing first hand experience in learning about our food supply and our pollinators.
 More information can be found on the [garden page](/garden).

-The Garden Coordinator works with Abingdon's Sustainability Coordinator (traditionally the science teacher) to organize garden cleanups, help with procuring seeds, and any other assistance.
+The Garden Coordinator works with Abingdon's Sustainability Coordinator (traditionally the science teacher) to organize garden cleanups, help with procuring supplies, and any other assistance.
 The Garden Coordinator maintains a list of community volunteers who may be called upon to help.
-Community volunteers are often enthusiastic about helping with the garden, particularly the local Master Gardeners.
 The garden is a great way to get the community invested in Abingdon's success.

 - **Location**: School
 - **Time of day**: Weekend daytime, though some weekday availability is a plus to coordinate with staff and students